 “Maybe Christmas doesn’t come from a store, maybe Christmas perhaps means a little bit more.” —Dr. Seuss

 But this weekend only signifies the beginning of the holiday season.
-All told, the average consumer intends to spend $768 on gifts this holiday season—and this figure does not include other seasonal spending: food, decorations, and other holiday items.
-When factored in, Americans plan to spend an average of $1,014 this holiday season.
+All told, the average consumer intends to spend $720 on gifts this holiday season—and this figure does not include other seasonal spending: food, decorations, and other holiday items.
+Some surveys predict Americans will spend nearly $600 billion during the winter holiday season.

 Unfortunately, the entire holiday shopping craze is based on unhealthy foundations.
 It finds its roots in a society conditioned to act on impulse and solve problems with purchases.
 It is spurred on by corporations appealing to the aspects of us that are selfish and self-centered.
 And the short-sighted philosophy fueling the excess is the belief we can find happiness in our purchases.
 But the premise is wrong.